Searchers find third body buried by Idaho avalanche

-His prayers were answered and Fuzak became one of four survivors extricated from Tuesday’s avalanche at the Silver Mountain Resort near Kellogg, Idaho.
-Two other skiers were killed and the body of a third skier was recovered on Thursday.
-The resort remained closed Thursday as about 120 searchers with dogs and a helicopter located the body of a third person buried by the avalanche.
+His prayers were answered.
+Fuzak became one of four survivors extricated from Tuesday’s avalanche at the Silver Mountain Resort near Kellogg, Idaho.
+Two other skiers were killed, and the body of a third skier was recovered on Thursday.
+The resort remained closed Thursday.

 Fuzak, a skier who lives in the nearby Spokane, Washington, area, said he was entombed in the snow for about 50 minutes, much longer than most avalanche survivors.